 of the trees.

-hunting trip, they heard the strange sound of gunfire and the growl of battling gorillas.
+hunting trip, they heard the strange sound of gunfire and the growl of

-and the gorillas stood motionless.
+guns were silenced and the gorillas stood motionless.
 Tarzan dropped rapidly

 to the ground.
 Sternly he ordered the animals back into the jungle and

 "Holt," Tarzan repeated, smiling, "Holt."

 "And this is Martin, my friend," Holt explained.

 "Martin-my friend," Tarzan repeated slowly.
 "Holt.

 Tarzan.
 Martin-my friend," he continued, pointing to each one in turn.